A. A. Luce: Work on Berkeley

 From the 1930s, Luce became interested in the Irish philosopher George Berkeley.
 Luce felt many of the previous studies of Berkeley were in many ways inadequate and sometimes wrong.
 His unearthing of new sources on Berkeley as well as better ways of interpreting existing sources guided Luce's work in this direction.
 Luce stressed the role of the French monk Malebranche on influencing the thought of the young Berkeley.
 Prior to Luce's Berkeley and Malebranche (1934) Berkeley had been seen almost solely in the patrimony of John Locke and empiricism.

-Berkeley's mature philosophy was given lucid exposition by Luce in his 1945 work "Berkeley's Immaterialism".
+Berkeley's mature philosophy was given lucid exposition by Luce in his 1945 work Berkeley's Immaterialism.
 Along with Thomas Edmund Jessop he edited The Works of George Berkeley (in nine volumes, 1948–1957).

 Luce was not only a Berkeley scholar but came to be a believer in Berkelianism itself.
-In "Sense without Matter" (1954) Luce attempts to bring Berkeley up to date by modernising the philosophers vocabulary and putting the issues Berkeley faced in today's terms.
+In Sense without Matter (1954) Luce attempts to bring Berkeley up to date by modernising the philosophers vocabulary and putting the issues Berkeley faced in today's terms.
 In this work, Luce also treats of the Biblical account of matter (or rather the lack of such an account) and the psychology of perception and nature.

 Berkeley's personal reputation among historians and the public was also an area which Luce felt needed correcting and updating.
 Some studies of Berkeley had contributed to his reputation as a dreamer or a loner who often hid his real views.
-Luce's "Life of George Berkeley, Bishop of Cloyne" (1949) takes aim at this picture of Berkeley and by careful use of (often new) sources paints a more grounded picture of the man.
+Luce's Life of George Berkeley, Bishop of Cloyne (1949) takes aim at this picture of Berkeley and by careful use of (often new) sources paints a more grounded picture of the man.

 Personal life

 In 1918, Luce married Lilian Mary Thomson, with whom he had three children.
-Tragically, his wife and young daughter drowned in 1940.
+His wife and young daughter drowned in 1940.
 His elder son Professor John Victor Luce (1920–2011) was also an academic at Trinity and also served as vice-provost.
 His original academic work and numerous administrative and clerical appointments earned him a solid local and international reputation.
 He was regarded as a fine preacher and respected tutor.
-His hobbies were chess and particularly angling on which he wrote a book ("Fishing and Thinking" 1959) which is regarded highly among anglers: to his freshmen philosophy students, he would muse, "fishing and philosophy: trout and truth!"
+His hobbies were chess and particularly angling on which he wrote a book (Fishing and Thinking 1959) which is regarded highly among anglers: to his freshmen philosophy students, he would muse, "fishing and philosophy: trout and truth!"
 He died, shortly after an assault, on 28 June 1977.